KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Face-Multi-User-Recognition-SMAI by jimbydude](https://github.com/jimbydude/MMM-Face-Multi-User-Recognition-SMAI)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-Face-Multi-User-Recognition-SMAI.js`: Replace it with `MagicMirror²`.

 ## [MMM-Face-Reco-DNN by nischi](https://github.com/nischi/MMM-Face-Reco-DNN)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-Face-Reco-DNN.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-Face-Recognition-SMAI by EbenKouao](https://github.com/EbenKouao/MMM-Face-Recognition-SMAI)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-Faces by njwilliams](https://github.com/njwilliams/MMM-Faces)